-The service worked in partnership with a variety of agencies to ensure people received all the support they needed.
+The registered manager worked in partnership with a variety of agencies to ensure people received coordinated care which met their needs.
 People were happy with how the service was managed.
 Staff felt well supported by the registered manager.
 The registered manager and provider completed regular audits and checks, which ensured appropriate levels of quality and safety were maintained at the home.

-For more details, please see the full report which is on the CQC website at www.cqc.org.uk
+For more details, please see the full report which is on the CQC website at www.cqc.org.uk.